jump-dev/JuMP.jl/newdoc/advmodel.md

 ### Special ordered sets (SOS)

 *Special ordered sets* are a different way to express constraints to integer solvers.
 They can be expressed in other ways, but if provided explicitly as an SOS then the solver *may* be able to solve the problem more efficiently.
 For more information about SOS, see the [`lpsolve` documentation](http://lpsolve.sourceforge.net/5.5/SOS.htm).
 There are two types of SOS constraint that are supported by JuMP.
-If a solver doesn't support SOS constraints, then the user should manually the problem, using constraints and possibly auxiliary variables.
+If a solver doesn't support SOS constraints then the user should manually reformulate using constraints and possibly auxiliary variables.
+Each variable in the set has a *weight*, and solvers expect the weights to be unique.
+The weights on the variables determine the ordering.
+If there is no natural weighting/ordering on the variables, an SOS constraint is probably unnecessary.

 ##### SOS Type 1
 An SOS Type 1 constraint says that, of the variables contained in the set, at most one may be non-zero.
-Each variable should have a *weight*, and solvers may expect the weights to be unique.
-If there is no natural weighting on the variables, an SOS Type 1 constraint is probably unnecessary.
+Weights are provided as the coefficients of variables.
 ```julia
 @defVar(m, x[1:5], Bin)
 addSOS1(m, [i*x[i] for i in 1:5])